Care Tips

 min read

+How often should you get a new pillow?
 On average, pillows should be replaced every 1 to 2 years to avoid disrupting sleep quality.
 Pillows wear down from daily use and become less supportive over time.
-Dust and bacteria also build up, making sleeping with an old pillow less hygienic.
+Dust and bacteria also build up, causing a range of bad pillow symptoms that can impact your health.

 Sleeping on old pillows can lead to various health issues, such as headaches, chronic neck + back pain, acne, and allergies.
 This is why you should change your pillows once they show signs of wear.